Tech Shares Drive U.S. Stock Indexes Higher

 Firming global growth and solid corporate earnings have helped lift stocks to fresh highs, even as some investors have grown nervous over the length of the rally.

-That backdrop should help major indexes keep rising in 2018, many investors and analysts say, although some expect stock gains to slow in the coming year.
+That backdrop should help major indexes keep rising in 2018, many investors and analysts say, although some expect stock gains to slow.

-"We'd expect the global expansion to continue and drive equities to new highs in the process," said Shoqat Bunglawala, head of the global portfolio solutions group for EMEA at Goldman Sachs Asset Management, who added that he expects gains to be punctuated with short periods of volatility as the Federal Reserve continues to raise interest rates.
+"We'd expect the global expansion to continue and drive equities to new highs in the process," said Shoqat Bunglawala, head of the global portfolio solutions group for EMEA at Goldman Sachs Asset Management.

-The Dow Jones Industrial Average climbed 39 points, or 0.2%, to 24757 on Tuesday after notching its second biggest yearly gain of the past decade in 2017.
-The S&P 500 rose 0.6% and the Nasdaq Composite added 1.2%.
+The Dow Jones Industrial Average climbed 88 points, or 0.4%, to 24807 on Tuesday after notching its second-biggest yearly gain of the past decade in 2017.
+The S&P 500 rose 0.8% and the Nasdaq Composite added 1.3%, approaching its first close above the 7000 level.

 Continue Reading Below